 Visiting stud males only come to our farm for drive-by mating purposes.
 Except for the mating pens, they are kept separate from our herd and they never graze or live on our pasture.
 They are kept on concrete for the duration of their visit which is then disinfected when they leave.
 We do not accept agisting females from external herds for mating purposes.
-No Spring Farm female has left the farm for agisted mating purposes for 6 years.
+No Spring Farm female has left the farm for agisted mating purposes for ten years.

 Our herd health record is exemplary and we would refer anybody who required confirmation about our herd health to contact our vet – a practice with many years of alpaca experience.